zeeshanlakhani/datastructures_finalproject/README.md

 - WeatherMapApp.java pulls in temperature info from the [National Weather Service website](http://iwin.nws.noaa.gov/iwin/nj/hourly.html) and does some parsing using a hashmap

 - SearchNodeq.java and SearchNode.java incorporate a text file (random_net.txt) and basically perform network searches (randomly choosing the initial node and goal node).
-The former uses a priority queue data structure while the latter uses a stack
+The former uses a priority queue data structure (and focuses on best scoring path), while the latter uses a stack

 				final_path.add(current_node.address);
 				neighborhood.clear();